TakoiHirokazu/Kaggle-Foursquare-Location-Matching/README.md

 ### Our code consists of 4 stages.
 Please run the code.
 For those that need to be uploaded to kaggle dataset to be used for submission, I have marked them as submission.</br>
  As for Train, note that there is one for evaluation with train data and one for submission.
-The evaluation version is trained with cross validation (fold = 2), and the submission version is trained with all data.
+The evaluation version is trained with cross validation (n_splits = 2), and the submission version is trained with all data.
 ## 1st Stage
 - Create candidate pairs using latitude and longitude
     - Feature engineering</br>